Order-Explicit Linearization of High-Dimensional $U$-Statistics: Simultaneous Inference for Subsampled Kernel Regression

 We now measure the performance of the confidence region formulated in \cref{def: uniform ci}.
 We apply a method for simulation design proposed by \cite{athey2021using}.
 In particular, we calibrate a simulation to the \cite{banerjee2015multifaceted} data using a Generative Adversarial Network (GAN) \citep{goodfellow2014generative}.
-Further details on this calibration are given in \cref{app: simulation}.
 In effect, we construct a data generating process that approximates the \cite{banerjee2015multifaceted} data, where we know the true value of the CATE $\theta_0(x)$ queried at each value $x$ used to construct the grids displayed in \cref{fig: cate,fig: half}.

-In this section, we consider the setting where the nuisance parameter estimator $\hat{g}_n$ is computed using the same data used to construct the region $\hat{\mathcal{C}}(\bm{x}^{(d)})$.\footnote{Recall that a theoretical justification for this approach is given in \cref{app: stability}.} Analogous results for an estimator constructed with cross-splitting are given in \cref{app: cross}.
-The results reported there are very similar.
+Further details are given in \cref{app: simulation}.

 Measurements of performance are taken as two parameters vary.
 First, we consider several values of the sample size $n$.
 In particular, we consider settings with $n = h\cdot n_0$, for $h$ in $\{1, 2.5, 5, 7.5\}$, where $n_0$ is the sample size of the \cite{banerjee2015multifaceted} data.
 Second, we vary the proportion $b/n$.
 We consider three regimes: $b/n = 0.05$, $b/n = (2/(h+1))0.05$, and $b/n=(1/h)0.05$.
 Observe that $b$ increases in proportion to $n$ in the first regime and that $b$ is constant as $n$ varies in the third regime.
 The second regime resides between these two extremes.